ClickClackHackHack/RFM69/README.md

 # Description

+This is a port of a port!

-This is a port of the RFM69 library for arduino from https://github.com/LowPowerLab/RFM69 to python for raspberry pi.
+The original project was a port of the RFM69 library for arduino from https://github.com/LowPowerLab/RFM69 to python for raspberry pi.

+This project is a port of that original port project from Python 2 to Python 3.

 # Hardware setup